 BACKGROUND Please provide some background information on your group/organisation and your event/project.
 Please include group/organisation membership numbers, growth of club, current projects.
 Boddington Basketball Assoc.
-(BEA) was affiliated with BWA, and incorporated in 2019.
-There have been angoing dissussions between BBA and betball to purchase swereboards for the two courts at the Bodd.
-Recreation Centre.
-BBA committee for the 2021 12022 basketball season has under this project our priority.
-We have grown from 43 players and volunkers in 2019 to 103 players in 2021.
-We are focussed on upskilling our volunkers with BWA referre and watching courses with the view to increase our player numbers, and improve the skills of our players.
-We want to establish a pathway for our local kids to progress to state representative level.
+(BEA) was affiliated with BINA, and incorporated in 2019.
+Neve have been anning dissussions between BBA and Nethall 1 compared concerne -wo cours of the The sector for the DOA committee inte 2021/2022 basketball sea son has reflect our priority.
+LILL AND THE AS MANN AND VOLUMENS In 102 Manual 14 2021.
+We are tocussed on opskilling our volunkers with BWA referrer and coaching courses with the view to increase our player numbers, and improve the skills of our players. we want to establish a pathway for our local kids to progress to state representative level.
 We would like to see our club play at the state country champion ships.
-Installing scoreboards at our courts (improves the running) of our competition days, and improves our players and rounteers for competitions at other recreation centres.
+Installing storeboards at our courts improves the running of our competition days, and improves our players and rounteers for competitions at other recreation centres.
 PROJECT OUTLINE Please give a detailed outline of your event/project.
-Nov 21 - Research score boards - Quotes on score boards installation - heet with shire - Apply for finding.
-Decklar - Funding application approvals Feb 22 - Installation of Scoreboards - Recognition of funding contributors.
+Nou 21 - Research Score boards - Quotes on scoreboards / installation - Next with shire - Apply for funding .
+Decklass - Funding application approvals - Order scorebords.
+Feb 22 - Installation of Scoreboards feb 22 - Use of scoreboards for term 1 baskatball - Recognition of funding contributors.
+PROJECT BENEFITS - Kicognition of funcing contributors.
 Please provide a summary of who will benefit from your project.
-PROJECT BENEFITS Please provide a summary of who will benefit from your project.
-The Supreboards we have researched and chosen will benefit basket ball in the summer months and Netball in the winter.
-The School community and the wider 1.
-11 In a consument will also benefit from in a land a land a president last allegative recuir or host exhibition matches in the future.
-The sereboard gehnology will benefit the whole community technology will benefit the whole community for many years to come.
+The scoreboards we have researched and chosen will penefit basket ball in the summer months and Netball in the winter.
+The School community and the wider boddington community will also benefit from having state of the art soreboards installed at the Reeftr.
+A 11 the can be digible to host country week went my host exhibition motions in the future.
+The supressoard Beddington can be eligible to host country week wents or host exhibition matches in the future.
+The scoreboard gehnology will benefit the whole community for many years to come.